Megabit/Blazorise/docs/_docs/faq.md

 ### Why are some components named TextEdit, CheckEdit, etc.?

-This is a known limitation in Razor and Visual Studio, and not problem by the Razor itsels.
+This is a known limitation in Razor and Visual Studio, and not problem by the Razor itself.
 Basically it's not not possible to have components that have the same name as regular `html` tags(form, button, text).
 Likely this will change in the future but until then we're stuck with this "weird" names for components.